On zoos and aquaria

-Which brings me to the following: there is an increasing number of zoos that seem to focus more and more on entertainment then on education.
-In their effort on creating spectacular enclosures they often forget the education part.
-As acquaintance and acclaimed photographer Jasper Doest recently posted on Facebook: “Zoo's should become better educators...as for now many zoo's are just there for entertainment-sake with educational value for people who'd like to read large quantities of text.
-In a society where 50% swipes its way through life, I don't think that's enough.”
+Which brings me to the following: there is an increasing number of zoos that seem to focus more and more on entertainment than on education.
+In their effort to create spectacular enclosures, they often forget the education part.
+As acquaintance and acclaimed photographer Jasper Doest recently posted on Facebook: “Zoos should become better educators…as for now many zoo’s are just there for entertainment-sake with educational value for people who’d like to read large quantities of text.
+In a society where 50% swipes its way through life, I don’t think that’s enough.”

 And I agree.
-Education should be a core activity of zoos and aquaria, but is actually applied in the same theoretical manner conservation once was.
-And while there is nothing wrong with being entertained, it should not be the only or even the main focus point of a zoo.
+Education should be a core activity of zoos and aquaria but is actually applied in the same theoretical manner conservation once was.
+And while there is nothing wrong with being entertained, it should not be the only or even the main focal point of a zoo.
 Especially when captive animals are involved.
 That’s why I’m slightly concerned about developments like Wildlands Adventure Zoo Emmen in the Netherlands.
 This new zoo – designed by a company from the leisure industry – seem to go for an ‘immersive experience’.
-I’m sure the animals welfare its well taken care of and that it will be very popular with audiences.
-But I’m wondering what visitors will take away from an experience that seems to focus more on the theme park side then on the animals and their plight.
-Such animal based theme parks have been around longer in both North America and Asia.
+I’m sure the animals’ welfare is well taken care of and that it will be popular with audiences.
+But I’m wondering what visitors will take away from an experience that seems to focus more on the theme park side than on the animals and their plight.
+Such animal-based theme parks have been around longer in both North America and Asia.
 Like the Chimelong Ocean Kingdom in China or SeaWorld in the USA, with serious ongoing discussions and pressure to change.